edibotopic/edibotopic-website/content/notes/_log.md

 _September 20th_

-When you've had an interesting experience there can be a reluctance to communicate.
+When you've had an interesting experience there's a question as to whether it needs to be communicated.

 It could be so common as to be mundane and people might question why you bothered saying anything at all.

-Sometimes it will be so uncommon that people will find it strange that you even mentioned it.
+Sometimes it will be so uncommon that people will find it strange to hear.

 The special case is when you refer to a common experience that is referred to uncommonly.
 This can be confused with the mundane or the strange.
-There is an art in preventing this precise confusion.
+There is an art in preventing this confusion.

 _September 16th_